bitrix24/b24restdocs/api-reference/chat-bots/imbot-unregister.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - parameter types are not specified
-- parameter requirements are not indicated
+- required parameters are not indicated
 - not all parameters have examples in the table
 - examples are missing
-- success response is absent
+- response on success is missing
-- error response is absent
+- response on error is missing
 - links to pages that have not yet been created are not specified

 {% endnote %}